dr8co/alx-low_level_programming/0x09-static_libraries/README.md

 ```

 The `-L.` option tells `gcc` to look for the library files in the working directory (the dot after -L).
-The `-l` option tells it to link the specified file with the library file.
+The `-l` option tells it to link the specified file with the library.

 ### 4. Run the demo program